Phillipmartin/gopassivedns/README.md

    * -p pcap file
    * -l log file

 You must supply either -i or -p.

+There are known issues with goroutines and the standard daemonize process (https://github.com/golang/go/issues/227), so I strongly recommend you use one of the methods detaild here: http://stackoverflow.com/questions/10067295/how-to-start-a-go-program-as-a-daemon-in-ubuntu to run this process as a daemon using system tools.

 ##Deployment Guide